We would like to introduce you to Nick D., one of our TopInterview coaches.

 The less you talk, the better.
 The shorter, more concise your answers, and the more questions you answer, the better off you are because they will know you and your skillset better.
 It's all about your skills and ability to execute the job; leave personality traits and former work history behind.
 Only use relevant examples and don't discuss your workplace relationships.

 Being prepared is essential.
 An interview is very serious.
 The candidate is being evaluated for a job that can change their life.
-Thus, they should invest in our program because it's an investment in themselves and their future.
+Thus, they should invest in our job interview coaching program because it's an investment in themselves and their future.
 Mistakes are very costly in time, opportunity, and income.

 Want a chance to work with Nick — or one of our other extremely qualified interview coaches?
-Let's get started.
+Get started with a TopInterview coach today.